 Meet James Millar: Liberty London Menswear Designer

-Meet James Millar - a gentleman immersed in Liberty Print these days.
+Meet James Millar, a man immersed in Liberty Print these days.
 He’s also the man responsible for turning the geometric and paisley patterns from our archive into our latest Liberty London menswear collection for SS13.

-During London Collections: Men in June, we showcased James’ work to international press and buyers at a presentation in our Heritage Suite.
-Read our interview with James below to find out more about the collection, and which pieces you’ll find hanging in his wardrobe next season.
+Yesterday, we showcased James’ work to international press and buyers at our London Collections presentation.
+We caught up with James to find out more about the collection and which pieces you’ll find hanging in his wardrobe next season:

-How did you get into menswear design and started working for Liberty?
+Tell us how you got into menswear design, and how you started working for Liberty:

 I originally joined Liberty as Head of Scarves and as part of that I was designing ties and scarves for men.
 There were so many possibilities to use the prints…so my role now includes designing the shirt line and any other additions going forward.

-I studied textile design at Glasgow School of Art and went on to do a Masters in Fashion at Central St Martins, so my fashion work has always been very focused on textiles.
-In the past I’ve worked for Jonathan Saunders both on his own line and Pollini (whilst he was Creative Director there).
-I worked freelance and did some print work for Loewe ready to wear, and sold work through a design studio to various labels like DKNY, DVF and Valentino.
-I freelanced for Liberty last year designing the limited edition Olympic and jubilee scarves that you’ll find in store now, and joined the team permanently in January.
+I studied textile design at Glasgow School of Art and then went on the do a Masters in Fashion at Central St Martins.
+My fashion work has always been very focused on textiles.
+In the past I’ve worked for Jonathan Saunders both on his own line and another line in Italy called Pollini whilst he was Creative Director there.
+I also worked freelance and did some print work for Loewe ready to wear and sold work through a design studio to various labels like DKNY, DVF and Valentino.
+I did some freelance work last year for Liberty designing the limited edition Olympic and jubilee scarves that you’ll find in store now, but joined the team permanently in January.

 This is your first full collection for Liberty – how is it designing for a heritage brand?

-What is the inspiration behind the collection for SS13, and how Liberty Print has been reworked for the season?
+Tell us about the inspiration behind the collection for SS13 and how Liberty Print has been reworked for the season

 What sort of man would wear the SS13 Liberty London collection?